GEMeCo/M2S2/README.md

 #### Sparse matrix operations
 See attached `cpp` file to see an example of how to create and push values to a sparse matrix, and then saving it as a CSR matrix.
+See also unitTest.h, as it provides several examples of how to use M2S2 matrices.

 Documentation
 -------------